nedbat/django_coverage_plugin/README.rst

 Supported Django versions: 1.8, 1.11, 2.0, 2.1, 2.2 and 3.0.

-Supported coverage.py versions are 4.0 and higher.
+Supported coverage.py version 4.x .
+Support for version 5 is on the way!

 The plugin is pip installable::